 - Identify the potential issues that can arise for each section of your customers and resolve them.

-- Give them instant answers for their questions through Instagram DM or solve customer service related issues through a Facebook Messaging Bot.
+- Give them instant answers to their questions through Instagram DM or solve customer service-related issues through a Facebook Messaging Bot.

-If you are set upon creating a relation with your customer then just know that it does not form with purchasing.
-In fact, to create long-term relations and brand loyalty, you should keep engaging with your customers even after the purchase.
+If you are set on creating a relationship with your customer, then know it does not form with purchasing.
+To create long-term relations and brand loyalty, you should keep engaging with your customers even after the purchase.

-Now this relationship marketing strategy has been trending for a while pleasing both enterprises and customers.
+This relationship marketing strategy has been trending for a while, pleasing both enterprises and customers.
 Rewards, discounts, and incentives for customer loyalty!
-You can give your customers discounts, offers or even personalized suggestions on repurchase.
-Loyalty programs like referring the product to relatives and friends is also a great way to engage customers and gauge loyalty.
-Providing incentives as a part of the above-mentioned program can also help a great deal in promoting it among customers.
+You can give your customers discounts, offers, or even personalized suggestions on repurchase.
+Loyalty programs like referring the product to relatives and friends are also a great way to engage customers and gauge loyalty.
+Providing incentives as a part of the program mentioned above can also help promote it among customers.

-Long gone are those days when you have to store a big bulk of data in excel sheets.
-ERP and CRM solutions are in vogue now, helping enterprises keep reliable, central repository of business functions and customer data which can be accessed in a matter of seconds.
+Gone are those days when you have to store a big bulk of data in Excel sheets.
+ERP and CRM solutions are in vogue now, helping enterprises keep a reliable, central repository of business functions and customer data that can be accessed in seconds.

-Enterprise Resource Management (ERP) enables the integration of multiple functions of a company into a single system and provides it’s access to the decision-makers of the company.
+Enterprise Resource Management (ERP) enables the integration of multiple functions of a company into a single system and provides access to the company’s decision-makers.

-Customer Relationship Management (CRM) is all about collecting and storing customer details be it personal information or purchase patterns.
+Customer Relationship Management (CRM) is about collecting and storing customer details, personal information, or purchase patterns.

-Both the management systems help enterprises make their sales and marketing processes more efficient, helping you gain more profit.
+Both management systems help enterprises make their sales and marketing processes more efficient, helping them gain more profit.

-SAP, Microsoft, Oracle, etc. are the popular ERP platforms while Salesforce and Microsoft Dynamics are the lead players when it comes to CRM systems.
+SAP, Microsoft, Oracle, etc., are the popular ERP platforms, while Salesforce and Microsoft Dynamics are the lead players in CRM systems.

 Do you want to stay ahead of the game?
-Then invest in technology, procure reliable data about your customers and amp up your relationship marketing pertaining to it.
+Then, invest in technology, procure reliable customer data, and amp up your relationship marketing about it.

-For a customer relationship to work, you have to resolve all possible issues your customer has with your product/service.
+For a customer relationship to work, you must resolve all possible customer issues with your product/service.
 There are certain questions that need an answer.

 ‘What does your customer expect from your product?’